DivyamAgrawal1205/peConnect/README.md

 ## Things to remember
 <li>Due to security reasons of PEC wifi , the Webpage is not able to connect with MonggoDb</li>
 <li>So Please connect to personal network </li>

+## Usage
+<li> peConnect is to be used by each and every member of PEC so that they can communicate and discuss various ideas and concepts and learn about their interests</li>
+<li> Direct communication with all PEC members ad no hassle to share everywhere</li>